Beppe Grillo: Blog and web enthusiasm

 Looking for another outlet, Grillo eventually turned to the internet.
 This started when Grillo met a manager of a small internet firm named Gianroberto Casaleggio.
 He expanded his influence to a larger audience with his website beppegrillo.it once the site was launched in January 2005.
 The internet was seen as an alternative source for media which ran contrary to the mainstream media.
 Hence, Grillo was able to gain many followers who became disillusioned with mainstream Italian media.
 Over time, it also became seen as the "headquarters" of the Five Star Movement and the main hub of its activity, rather than a physical location.
 A year after its launch, it became recognized by Time magazine as one of the most influential websites to date.
 Despite the website's success, there were a number of other websites used to ramp up support for Grillo.
 One such site was Meetup, which was used to organize rallies and campaigns making Grillo's progress even more apparent.
 The website was also used to discuss the political stances of Grillo as well as any other politically affiliated topic referring to Grillo.

 As of 2014, Grillo maintained a blog in Italian, English, and Japanese that is updated daily.
 According to Technorati, the blog ranks among the 10 most visited in the world.
 In 2008, The Guardian included Grillo's blog among the world's most influential.
 He often receives letters from prominent figures such as Antonio Di Pietro (former Italian Minister of Infrastructures), Fausto Bertinotti (former President of the Italian Chamber of Deputies), Renzo Piano, and Nobel Prize Winners including Dario Fo, Joseph E. Stiglitz, the Dalai Lama and Muhammad Yunus.
 As Grillo became more and more involved in Italian politics, the use of his blog to convey a political message was accompanied by a strong emphasis on the role of the Web as the harbinger of new possibilities for direct democracy and for a fairer society, making Grillo one of the leading popularisers of digital utopianism in Italy.
 As of mid December 2017, the English and Japanese versions of the blog seem permanently defunct.
 The last entry in the English section is from November 2015, and in Japanese from October 2011.
 The Italian version, however, continues to be updated daily.

+Grillo has spoken in support of a universal basic income on both his blog and on social media.